HarryXiong24/Xbear-React/README.md

 ## Description

-A project implements mini React by using Typescript.
+A project imitated mini React by using Typescript.

 ## Usage